Indian Tennis: from past to present

 The baton then passed to the Chennai-born athlete’s son Prakash Amritraj, who also took to the sport and played for many years on the ATP Tour.

-The 1990s was when Indian tennis went through a slight metamorphosis as all their major players began focusing more on doubles competitions.
-A watershed moment was achieved in Indian sports as Leander Paes won the nation’s first individual Olympic medal in 44 years at Atlanta '96.
+The 1990s was when Indian tennis went through a slight metamorphosis as all their major players began entering more tennis tournaments in the doubles categories.
+A watershed moment was achieved in Indian tennis as Leander Paes won the nation’s first individual Olympic medal in 44 years at Atlanta '96.

-Apart from doing well in the mixed doubles category, Paes also found major success in men’s doubles, partnering fellow Indian Mahesh Bhupathi.
-The duo won Wimbledon as well as the French Open in 1999, beating some of the best names in international tennis of the time.
+Apart from doing well in the mixed doubles category, Leander Paes also found major success in men’s doubles, partnering fellow Indian Mahesh Bhupathi.
+The duo won Wimbledon as well as the French Open in 1999, beating some of the best names in international tennis of the time and were also ranked no. 1 in men’s doubles at one point.

-Apart from Mirza and Bopanna, the country has a few youngsters like Sumit Nagal, Prajnesh Gunneswaran and Ankita Raina, who are still forging their careers and aspiring to earn accolades.
+Apart from Mirza and Bopanna, the country has a few youngsters like Sumit Nagal, Ramkumar Ramanathan, Prajnesh Gunneswaran** and Ankita Raina, who are still forging their careers and aspiring to earn accolades.

 While cricket will always be the most popular sport in the country, tennis retains a special place in people's affections - especially since Leander Paes’ Olympic bronze in 1996.